 In cases where an unemancipated adult children with disabilities the age of 18, a parent’s child support obligations can be modified to provide continued financial support for the child’s special needs.
 Parents can provide financial support for their special needs adult children using what is known as a special needs trust.
 When a child with special needs is still a minor, their parents can fund a special needs trust that generates income for the child to later use when they turn 18, while maintaining eligibility for certain government benefits, such as Medicaid.
 Parents can agree to establish and maintain a special needs trust as part of their child support obligation.

-For Quality Legal Counsel, Reach Out to DeTommaso Law Group
+For Quality Legal Counsel, Reach Out to DeTommaso Law Group, LLC

-Contact DeTommaso Law Group at (908) 274-3028 and get started with an initial consultation about your case.
+Contact DeTommaso Law Group, LLC at (908) 274-3028 and get started with an initial consultation about your case.